0xProject/0x-mesh/CONTRIBUTING.md

 make test-all
 ```

-### Test Issues
+### Potential Issues
-Some of the tests will open a fairly large number of open files.
-The default allowance
-for open files on most operating systems is 64, which will cause these tests to fail.
-The
-allowance of open files can be configured using the following command:
+The default maximum number of open files is too low in some operating systems
+for the tests to be run successfully.
+If an error that reads like "Too many open files,"
+it may be necessary to increase this limit.
+On Unix-like operating systems, the `ulimit`
+command can be used as follows to accomplish this change:

 ```bash
 # Increase number of open files that are tolerated to 2048 (a big number)